zhengpeirong/onlineAcademicCV/_publications/2023-04-13-JBHI-PAF_prediction.md

 excerpt: 'Submitted to *Journal of Biomedical and Health Informatics (JBHI)*, 2023.
 Currently waiting for the response.'
 paperurl: 'http://academicpages.github.io/files/JBHI-PAF_prediction.pdf'
 ---
-Not published yet.
+*Under review*.
 Submitted to the Journal of Biomedical and Health Informatics (JBHI) on 2023-04-13.

 [Download paper here](http://academicpages.github.io/files/paper2.pdf)